Optimal Verification of (Mis)Information in Networks: Conclusions

 \section{Conclusions}

-In this paper we model how a true and a false message spread in a population of biased agents who become aware of the veracity of messages they receive if they inspect them.
+In this paper, we model how a true and a false message spread in a population of biased agents who become aware of the veracity of messages they receive if they verify them.
+We find that the presence of misinformation can foster the diffusion of the truth.
+This effect can lead to the counterintuitive outcome that increasing verification rates lowers the prevalence of the truth.
+This happens when: \textit{(i)}, non-verified messages contradicting agents' biases are ignored, \textit{(ii)}, total information prevalence is relatively low, \textit{(iii)}, verification rates are in an intermediate range, and, \textit{(iv)}, believing misinformation does not come at too high costs.
+Increased homophily may strengthen this effect.

-In this framework, we find that the presence of a false message creates truth, in the sense that a larger prevalence of the rumor leads to a larger prevalence of the truth.
-As a result, it is possible that increased inspection rates, particularly among agents biased towards the rumor, lead to a lower prevalence of the truth.
-We employ this result to show that a central planner may optimally choose to allow a rumor to perpetuate in the network, even if they have sufficient resources to eradicate it.
-In fact, we show that the question of how to optimally allocate resources to induce inspection across the two groups is non-trivial, and depends on the exact value of the budget the planner has at their disposal as well as the diffusion rate of messages.
+We show that a planner may optimally allow misinformation to persist, even when resources suffice to eliminate it.
+This challenges the intuition that easier verification is always socially beneficial.
+To our knowledge, this is the first paper to identify a negative channel through which verification can reduce the prevalence of truth.
+Whether higher verification ultimately raises or lowers truth in practice remains an open empirical question, but our results stress the need for planners to account for the dynamics of information diffusion when designing verification policies.

-Our results challenge the intuition that making it easier to assess the veracity of information must necessarily be beneficial to society.
-We purposefully focus on a planner's problem.
-The introduction of equilibrium considerations and agents' incentives in this framework \citep{kremer1996,talamas20,mpt22} seems a promising avenue of future research.
+In our work, all agents benefit from being aware of the truth, and there are no incentives for agents to diffuse information they themselves do not believe.
+The inclusion of strategic considerations in information sharing appears a promising avenue for future research.

 {A-\arabic{equation}}